1Q2018 | Ages 18 – 29

 What to Know About Saving and Investing

-Most Investors Know are two key concepts that are useful to know: compound interest and staying in the market.
-If you understand these concepts, you will have a greater potential for having a long-lasting retirement and a better outcome for you and your family.
+There are two key concepts that are useful to know at an early age: compound interest and staying in the market.
+If you understand these concepts, you will enjoy greater potential for having a long-lasting retirement and a better outcome for you and your family.

 Do you know where your income is going to come from in retirement?
-If you were closer to retirement, you might be able to say Social Security or an old Pension.
-Americans who are further away from retirement only have their retirement savings to count on (to figure out how much you need to retire, Fidelity has a great calculator https://www.fidelity.com/mymoneylifestyle/income/#/income-start).
+If you were closer to retirement, you might be able to say Social Security or an old pension.
+Americans who are further away from retirement might have only their retirement savings to count on (to figure out how much you need to retire, Fidelity has a great calculator.

 From an investment standpoint, the benefit of being young is that you have time on your side.
-With time on your side, the money you are investing now has a greater ability grow until you are ready to retire using compounding interest.
+With time on your side, the money you are investing now has a greater ability grow until you are ready to retire.

 The example below shows two participants investing in their retirement plan from age 25 – 65.
-They are both making $60,000 a year, contributing 9% to their plan, and have an average return of 7% over the 40-year span.
+They are both making $60,000 a year, contributing 9 percent to their plan, and have an average return of 7 percent over the 40-year span.
 The only difference is that Employee A invests for 10 years – from age 25 to 35 and Employee B invests for 30 years – from age 35 – 65.